ag999git/001-mirror/11-numpy/065-1d-array.md

 -    **`hstack = horizontal (columns), vstack = vertical (rows).`**
 -    **For 1D arrays, `vstack()` adds a new dimension, while `hstack()` does not.**

+### So arrays behave differently in 1D scenario.
+The following exercise explains the difference, its how and why.
+It also tries to visualize the prcess

 ## Step-by-Step Visualization

 We start with two 1D arrays in **NumPy**: